Once you’ve tried making your own homemade hardwood floor cleaner, you’ll never want to go back to using store-bought wood floor cleaners again!

 - Start by thoroughly sweeping or vacuuming the area.
 Make sure to get in the cracks and corners of the floors.

-- Next, spray hardwood floor cleaner on a dry rag or directly on the floor and wipe, working one small area at a time.
+- Next, spray hardwood floor cleaner on a dry rag or directly on the floor and wipe, working on small sections at a time.

 - Replace the rag as needed when it gets too dirty.